LibreTexts/ckeditor-binder-plugin/README.md

 ![](tutorialVisuals/ckePlugin.png)

 #### Add Code
-To add a block of code, select the language, and add code in the text space.
-Remember to press run, and allow the ouput to fully apear in order for it to properly show up on the webpage
+To add a block of code, select the language and add code in the text space.
+Remember to press run and allow the ouput to fully apear in order for it to properly show up on the webpage.
 ![](tutorialVisuals/addCode.gif)

 ### An Example Page
 Remeber to press save once edits to the page are done, the following is an example page utilizing the Binder Plugin.
-As seen, authors can use libraries and packages available.
+As seen, authors can use libraries and packages already available.
 ![](tutorialVisuals/examplePage.gif)